rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Write your first higher order component" "hoc" %}}

 Imagine you want to display a list of items, but you have to fetch the items asynchronously first.
 Now you will need a loading indicator to show your pending request.
-After the request fulfils, you show the list of items.
+After the request fulfills, you show the list of items.
 Dan Abramov explains in an {{% a_blank "egghead.io" "https://egghead.io/lessons/javascript-redux-displaying-loading-indicators?course=building-react-applications-with-idiomatic-redux" %}} lesson how this works.

 But you could go one step further by introducing your first HOC.
 A higher order component (HOC) returns a component with enhanced functionality.
 Your HOC could have the name `withLoadingSpinner` and your component to enhance could be `ListItems`.
 The enhanced version of the component shows either a loading indicator or the list items.

 {{< highlight javascript >}}
 // HOC declaration

-import React from 'react';
-import { LoadingSpinner } from '../components/LoadingSpinner';
-import { ListItems } from '../components/ListItems';

 function withLoadingSpinner(Component) {
-  return function composedComponent({ isLoading, ...props }) {
+  return function EnhancedComponent({ isLoading, ...props }) {
     if (!isLoading) {
       return <Component { ...props } />;
     }